5 Healing Benefits of Intermittent Fasting

 Here are a few conditions that may struggle with longer fasting periods.

-1. Adrenal Fatigue/HPA Axis Dysfunction: When an individual is not able to produce enough stress hormone due to hypothalamic-pituitary-adrenal axis dysfunction (also called adrenal fatigue), they can feel fatigued and inflammed as they fast.
+1. Adrenal Fatigue/HPA Axis Dysfunction: When an individual is not able to produce enough stress hormone due to hypothalamic-pituitary-adrenal axis dysfunction (also called adrenal fatigue), they can feel fatigued and inflamed as they fast.

 These individuals need to focus on hydration and electrolytes.
-They also need to practice deep breathing, grounding their body with barefeet on the Earth and keeping overall stress levels down.
+They also need to practice deep breathing, grounding their body with bare feet on the Earth and keeping overall stress levels down.
 It is best for these individuals to only begin with a 12 hour simple fast, stay well hydrated, use extra minerals and electrolytes and focus on keeping stress levels down during the fasting period.

 2. Constipation: If bowels are not moving, it will create a toxic build-up that will drive an increased stress response in the body.
 This itself can lead to HPA Axis dysfunction or be a byproduct of it.
 These individuals will need to focus on lots of magnesium and hydration.